-Vicki Hird, head of sustainable farming at Sustain responded:
+Vicki Hird, head of farming at Sustain said:

 Climate change and nature: Sustain has taken a keen interest in the rapidly accumulating evidence about the effect of food and farming on climate change and nature, as scientific evidence emerges that our food system is a very significant contributor to greenhouse gas emissions and biodiversity loss.

 Latest related news

 New land worker union launches with investigation into worker treatment and UK-wide gathering

 Number 10 holds 'Farm to Fork' food summit - joint statement from Sustain and others